 If you’re looking for a way to eliminate needless monthly expenses, banking fees are a great place to start.
 They may seem harmless, but these small, monthly charges add up over time to a lot of wasted money.

-In the past, consumers were pretty much at the mercy of their brick-and-mortar banks and didn’t have a lot of say when it comes to fees.
-But increasingly, mobile banking has become an attractive option for many consumers.
+In the past, consumers were at the mercy of brick-and-mortar banks and didn’t have much say regarding fees.
+But increasingly, online banks have become an attractive option for many consumers.

-If you’re looking for a way to eliminate fees and switch to mobile/online banking, Chime could be a great option for you.
+If you’re looking for a way to eliminate fees and switch to mobile/online banking, Chime could be an excellent option for you.
 In this Chime review, we will provide an overview of Chime so you can decide if it’s the best choice for you.

 What is Chime and how does it work?

-Chime is a financial technology company that works with FDIC-insured banking partners to offer checking and savings accounts.
+Chime is not a bank.
+Instead, it is a financial technology company that works with FDIC-insured banking partners, Bancorp Bank or Stride Bank, N.A., to offer checking and savings accounts.
 Chime often appeals to millennial consumers thanks to its simplified approach to banking.

-When you sign up with Chime, you receive access to a free checking account, debit card, and savings account.
-When you add money to your account, it will initially be deposited into your checking account.
+When you sign up with Chime, you receive access to a free checking account, Visa debit card, secured credit card, and savings account.
+When you add money to your account, it will initially be deposited into your Chime Spending Account, which acts as a checking account.
 You will likely use this account most often for daily expenses.
-You can transfer money to savings as needed.
+You can transfer money to your Chime Savings Account as needed.

 Users have multiple ways to save their money with Chime.
-You have the option to set up automatic transfers to savings.
-Every time you get paid, Chime will automatically transfer a percentage of your paycheck over to your savings account.
+One option is to set up automatic transfers to savings.
+Chime will automatically transfer a percentage of your paycheck to your savings account every time you get paid.
 This can be a good option for individuals that have a hard time saving on their own.

 What are Chime’s key features and services?